Two sessions: Key political gathering in China kicks off as leaders attempt to restore shattered economic confidence - ExBulletin

 Besides the role of foreign minister, two high-ranking Chinese cabinet positions previously held by Li and Qin could also be filled during this year's two sessions, analysts say.

-Signs ahead of the rally suggest the Chinese government is preparing to focus on supporting economic growth in the year ahead, but China is unlikely to unveil major stimulus measures.
+Signs ahead of the rally suggest the Chinese government is preparing to focus on supporting economic growth in the year ahead, but it's unlikely China to unveil any major stimulus measures.

 Beijing will likely use these two sessions to announce tactical measures aimed at boosting short-term confidence in the Chinese economy, but without changing Xi's underlying strategy of state-led development, said Neil Thomas, a researcher at the China Analysis Center of the Asia Society Policy Institutes.